Where to Cut Costs for Your Wedding Budget

 Got your heart set on couture?
-Save big bucks (as much as 15 to 35%) by simply swapping out the fabric.
+Save big bucks (as much as 15 to 35 percent) by simply swapping out the fabric.
 For example, a dress made with of poly satin instead of silk satin will cost hundreds less.
-Want more creative ideas for saving money on a designer wedding dress ?
+Or choose a style with less embellishments.

-Wear basic black nondesigner tuxes.
-Encourage all the groomsmen to rent from the same place -- often that means the groom's tux will be free.
+Wear basic black, nondesigner tuxes or suits.
+Encourage all the groomsmen to rent from the same place—often that means the groom's tux will be free.
 If your wedding is semiformal, wear a nice suit that you already own.

 Choose a Lincoln over a limousine.
 If you really want the limo, don't stretch it: stick with an average-size car, use it for only the bride and/or wedding couple, leave out the amenities, and have the wedding party carpool.

 Swap an expensive flower for a less expensive one.
 Even little substitutions add up: If you exchange Black Magic roses for more reasonably priced deeply colored dahlias in all your bouquets and table arrangements, you'll save about $4 a stem.
 If you were planning on having five roses per bouquet and 10 per centerpiece – with a wedding party of five gals and guest list of 150 people, you've just saved $520.
 (Your florist should be able to recommend other easy ways to save.)

 Exchange vows in a naturally beautiful place.
 Pick a public park, a flower garden, or an already ornate house of worship so you don't have to spend a dime on decorations.